-For the first occurrence of academic dishonesty, the student will receive an 'F'.
-If there is a second occurrence, the student will receive an 'F' for the course and will be administratively withdrawn from all Nursing courses.
+For the first violation of academic integrity, the student will receive an 'F'.
+If there is a second violation, the student will receive an 'F' for the course and may be administratively withdrawn from all Nursing courses.
+Instructors may also have different penalties depending on the number and/or severity of violations.
+As an institution, Arkansas Tech University may deem it necessary to apply additional sanctions beyond the academic penalties imposed through the course; students refer to the current ATU Student Handbook.